University of Central Florida

 CAAT is a part of the Advanced Material Processing and Analysis Center (AMPAC) at the University of Central Florida

 I am currently a postdoctoral research associate in the Electrical Engineering department at the University of Central Florida and the founder of TALAWAH Technologies, Inc. My area of specialization is Radio Frequency (RF) Microelectronic and Solid State Devices.
 This field is comprehensive in that the coursework allows the flexibility to engage in device physics, design, fabrication, measurement and analysis of RF Microelectronic and Solid State Devices.
 The title of my dissertation is "Surface Acoustic Wave Device Hydrogen Gas, and Cryogenic Liquid Sensors."
 I work for the Consortium for Applied and Acoustoelectric Technology under Dr. Donald Malocha.
-My research is sponsored by NASA Kennedy Space Center (KSC) through the Small Business Technology Transfer, which is aimed at solving various sensor issues at KSC.
+My research is sponsored by NASA Kennedy Space Center (KSC).
 Thus far, my work on cryogenic liquid sensing, high temperature and hydrogen gas sensing has produced results that meet NASA's needs.
 Experimentation has resulted in the creation of temperature sensors that can function from -200 to 300 degrees Centigrade.
 This is important because NASA currently has no sensors which function over a temperature range this wide.
 These sensors may be implemented as passive (without batteries) and wireless Radio Frequency Identification (RFID) tag sensors.
 Furthermore, these devices are radiation hardened, which in combination with their wide temperature range of operation makes them promising candidates for use in outer space.
 In the near future, NASA may be testing these sensors in their inflatable habitats in Antarctica.
 If successful, these sensors will be used on the moon.

 My work with SAW-based hydrogen gas sensors has also provided very good insight into the acoustoelectric mechanism of piezoelectric substrates.
 The methodology used in the development of SAW hydrogen gas sensors is may be applied to other SAW based chemical or biological sensing applications.